 While conflict is an inherent part of any relationship, it poses unique challenges for couples with ADHD.
 Addressing issues and resolving conflicts constructively is crucial for maintaining a healthy and balanced relationship.
 This involves openly discussing concerns, actively listening to each other’s perspectives, and working together to find mutually agreeable solutions.

-In ADHD relationships, the prevalent parent-child dynamic often leads to resentment and lack of appreciation for each other’s strengths, with one partner adopting a parental role and the other a more dependent one.
-This dynamic can contribute to marital dissatisfaction and dysfunction, making it essential for couples to recognize and address it in order to maintain a balanced and equal partnership.
+In ADHD relationships, the prevalent parent-child dynamic often leads to resentment and a lack of appreciation for each other’s strengths, with one partner adopting a parental role and the other a more dependent one.
+This parent-child relationship can contribute to marital dissatisfaction and dysfunction, as it erodes trust and intimacy, making it essential for couples to recognize and address it to maintain a balanced and equal partnership.

-A parent-child dynamic with one or both partners having ADHD typically is at play in adult relationships.
+A parent-child dynamic with one or both partners having ADHD typically is at play in adult relationships with adults.

-To navigate the parent-child dynamic, couples should foster open and honest communication, establish boundaries, and work together as a team to manage household responsibilities and daily tasks.
+To navigate the parent-child dynamic, couples should foster open and honest communication, establish boundaries, and work together to manage household responsibilities and daily tasks.
 By breaking the cycle of this unhealthy dynamic, couples can create a more supportive and equal partnership that allows both partners to thrive.

 Identifying and Breaking the Cycle